 PO Box 27

 The following Terms and Conditions govern the use of Have Your Say Bayside (“the site”).
-The platform is owned and operated by us, Harvest Digital Planning Pty Ltd (Harvest), on behalf of Bayside City Council.
+The platform is owned and operated by us, Social Pinpoint Pty Ltd, on behalf of Bayside City Council.

 What are the conditions with a user’s account?